Prima Living Expands Portfolio with Management of Three Ontario Residences

-This acquisition, which includes the purchase of two assets from Revera, marks an exciting chapter in Prima Living’s continued growth across Canada, reflecting the company’s commitment to elevating senior living through performance-driven management, cultural understanding, and people-first care.
+This acquisition marks an exciting new chapter in Prima Living’s continued growth across Canada - reflecting our commitment to elevating senior living through performance-driven management, cultural understanding, and people-first care.
 With these additions, Prima Living now manages 5 residences across 3 provinces, representing 506 suites and a growing network of dedicated team members.

 “Prima Living is our vision in motion - reimagining senior living through compassionate care, operational excellence, and cultural inclusivity,” said Najib Raie, President of Prima Living.
 “Expanding into Ontario brings us closer to creating spaces where seniors can truly thrive.
 By welcoming Trafalgar Lodge and Rayoak Place into our family, we’re investing over $1 million in renovations to enhance comfort, accessibility, and community connection - advancing our goal of growing to 65 communities nationwide while ensuring every resident feels cared for, connected, and at home.”